 - Slow load times

-No hosting provider can guarantee 100% uptime and error free hosting.
-When a problem occurs, it’s not just a matter of being able to reach customer support – it’s how you can reach them, and the solutions available to fix an issue.
+No hosting provider can guarantee 100% uptime and error-free hosting.
+When a problem occurs, it’s not just a matter of reaching customer support – it’s how you can reach them and the solutions available to fix an issue.

 Here are things to consider when assessing the customer service and support of a hosting provider: